-The Draft Fund Raising Document dated January 9,2024, has been filed with the Stock Exchanges, pursuant to the provisions of the SEBI ICDR Regulations, 2018 and is open for public comments for a period of 21 days from the date of filing of this Draft Fund Raising Document with the Stock Exchanges.
-All comments on this Draft Fund Raising Document are to be forwarded to the attention of the Compliance Officer of our Society.
-All comments received on this Draft Fund Raising Document will be suitably addressed prior to filing of the Final Fund Raising Document with the Stock Exchange.
+The Final Fund Raising Document dated March 5,2024, has been filed with the Stock Exchanges, pursuant to the provisions of the SEBI ICDR Regulations, 2018 and is open for public comments for a period of 21 days from the date of filing of this Draft Fund Raising Document with the Stock Exchanges.
+All comments on this Final Fund Raising Document are to be forwarded to the attention of the Compliance Officer of our Society.
+All comments received on this Draft Fund Raising Document has been suitably addressed prior to filing of the Final Fund Raising Document with the Stock Exchange.